syscrsh/status2/README.md

 **Bugs**

-* This obviously requires tweaks from Machine to Machine as there is no "intelligence" baked in to keep the Code small and compact.
+* This obviously requires tweaks from machine to machine as there is no "intelligence" baked in to keep the code small and compact.

-* Usually when I put this on a new Machine, I adjust the Number of Cores and Drives and maybe add an ASCII header if I feel like it.
+* Usually when I put this on a new machine, I adjust the number of cores and drives and maybe add an ASCII header if I feel like it.

-* As I said, the printing Code is kind of ugly and shellcheck doesn't like it at all, but at this point I don't care to fix it since I don't really plan to extend this further.

 ![screenshot](screen.png)